StephanieMussi/Cardiotocography-Classification-NN/README.md

 This project aims to perform classification task on the [Cardiotocography dataset](https://archive.ics.uci.edu/ml/datasets/Cardiotocography).
 In this dataset, each cardiotocograms is labeled with a fetal state: N(_Normal_), S(_Suspect_), or P(_Pathologic_).
 A 3-layer feedforward neural network is designed for classification, and the parameters are refined with results from k-cross validation.

 ## Initial Model
-First of all, the data in
+First of all, the data in ["ctg_data_cleaned.csv"](https://github.com/StephanieMussi/Cardiotocography_Classification_NN/blob/main/ctg_data_cleaned.csv) is read and split in to train data and test data (70:30).

-A 3-layer neural network with batch size of 32, 10 neurons in the hidden layer, and decay parameter of 1e-6 is implemented.
+Then, a 3-layer neural network with batch size of 32, 10 neurons in the hidden layer, and decay parameter of 1e-6 is implemented.
 ```python
 batch_size = 32
 beta = 0.000001